-Each year the Ontario Minor Hockey Association recognizes excellence in various areas of minor hockey with five distinctive awards.
+Each year the Ontario Minor Hockey Association recognizes excellence in various areas of minor hockey with distinctive awards.

 The OMHA Honour Award was established to honour a person who has made an outstanding voluntary contribution to minor hockey for a considerable period of time doing so of their own free will and not as part of a job or position for which he receives or received monetary consideration.
 Any services performed by recreation directors, arena managers, etc. for which remuneration is received in performance of their duties, shall not count as service in regard to this award.